 The defendant is eligible for a split sentence, must serve at least half of the sentence in prison.

 The recommended sentencing range is 15 months to life in prison.

 Safety Valve in Federal Criminal Firearms or Drug Cases

-The federal sentencing guidelines require mandatory minimum sentences be applied automatically for federal offenses involving firearms and controlled substances.
+The federal sentencing guidelines require mandatory minimum sentences be applied automatically for federal offenses involving carrying a loaded firearm, brandishing a firearm and controlled substances.
 In an effort to prevent prison overcrowding and ensure that defendants’ sentences fit their offenses, Congress created safety valves to allow federal judges to impose sentences below the mandatory minimum.
 However, in order for a safety valve to be applied the following five requirements must be met:

 No one was harmed during the offense;

 The defendant has little or no history of criminal convictions;